 A view of the small greenhouse.
 The acrylic roof, not visible here, is shaped into crests and hollows by support wires.
 Water runs from the troughs into two gutters, then into the two down-pipes and then collects in the two plastic containers visible on the base of the greenhouse.
 The guttering and other components are internal, not outside the greenhouse.
 The PVC sheets making up the walls are kept in place by the four galvanized cylinders which support the roof, and by thin, strong cord stretched between the pillars, not the usual system of screws in timber elements.
 The PVC can easily be replaced by plywood sheets, to convert the greenhouse into a shed.
 The structure is easy to erect and dismantle, to move it to a different location.
 None of the separate pieces which make up the greenhouse are heavy.
 The base is made up of sections of railway sleeper.
 Some of these can be taken up to grow plants in the soil underneath the greenhouse.

 Above, a water collecting surface which directs water to the new pond in rainy weather and reduces the need to use tap water.
+The surface is fixed firmly in place and is unaffected by high winds.
 This year, there's been plenty of rain and there's been hardly any need to replace the water lost from the pond by evaporation with tap water.
+A path, visible in some of the photographs below, also leads down to the pond area.
+The path can easily be converted into another water collecting surface, in this case a temporary one.
+A plastic sheet is fitted to the path, with metal pegs to keep it in place.
+The sheet can be stored on a reel and rolled out whenever needed.

-Below, the structure which was begun most recently and is unfinished, an extension to the greenhouse with two a longer wall and a shorter wall made with straw bales and a longer wall and a shorter wall made of polycarbonate sheets.
+Below, the structure which was begun most recently and is unfinished - it still has to be plastered - an extension to the greenhouse with two a longer wall and a shorter wall made with straw bales and a longer wall and a shorter wall made of polycarbonate sheets.
 The building is intended to house the hydraulic apple pressing machine I designed and constructed, and for plant propagation - the two polycarbonate walls will let in enough light.
 And for shelter in poor weather - the building is well insulated.

 Not a view of the same bank planted with Nasturtiums but a different band, a lower one.
-The bank below was constructed, using privet branches cut from overgrown privet bushes covered with soil.
+This lower bank was constructed, using privet branches cut from overgrown privet bushes covered with soil.

 A potato bed with Kestrel second early potatoes